 Films entering production in Britain recently include 'M:I 6 - Mission Impossible' starring Tom Cruise, 'Peterloo' directed by Mike Leigh and 'Yardie' directed by Idris Elba, the British Film Institute told Reuters.

 'Guardians of the Galaxy 2', 'Wonder Woman' and 'Fast and Furious 8' also generated large box office revenues over the quarter.

 Growth between April and June in year-on-year terms fell to 1.7 percent from 2.0 percent in the first three months of the year, in line with economists' average forecast.

-In June the central bank said it expected the economy to grow 0.4 percent in the second quarter.
+In June the central bank said it expected final estimates of GDP to show growth of 0.4 percent in the second quarter.

 On Monday the International Monetary Fund downgraded its 2017 economic outlook for Britain by more than any other rich nation, predicting growth of 1.7 percent compared with an earlier 2.0 percent estimate.
 It sees a further slowdown to 1.5 percent in 2018.

 The preliminary estimates of GDP do not include a breakdown of spending, and are heavily based on estimated data.